trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.
 - Base messaging/processors:
+  - Processor/flow Promise compatibility now uses `ManagedRuntime`; keep `NodeRuntime` only for process `runMain()` entrypoints.
-  - Subscriber queues/maps, processor/flow Promise compatibility, and dynamic
-    flow state should continue moving toward `Queue`, `Deferred`, `SynchronizedRef`, `Schedule`, and scoped layers.
+  - Subscriber queues/maps and dynamic flow state should continue moving toward `Queue`, `Deferred`, `SynchronizedRef`, `Schedule`, and scoped layers.
-  - Existing constructor shims and typed registries in base processors still use type assertions; they need a typed factory/registry redesign rather than more assertions.
+  - Existing constructor shims preserve callable-plus-newable public exports;
+    removing them needs a public API split or real class redesign.
+  - Typed string registries in `Flow` need schema-backed parameters and typed-spec/key accessors.
+Effect `HashMap`/`MutableHashMap` can improve lookup ergonomics with `Option`, but it does not remove the string-key type hole by itself.
 - Gateway/client:
   - `EffectRpcClient` now owns its socket/RPC layer with `ManagedRuntime`.
     Socket errors/JSON parsing now use tagged errors and Schema decoding.